-Documenting the diaspora of India with the BillionGraves app is one of the goals of a new genealogical society: The Genealogical Society of India and its Diaspora.
+Documenting India and the country’s diaspora with the BillionGraves app is one of the goals of a new genealogical society: The Genealogical Society of India and its Diaspora.

 It’s something you could help with too!
 Simply download the BillionGraves app to your smartphone and take photos of gravestones at cemeteries in your own area and/or as you travel.